libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/16 Worked on internal prompts and fixed the auto memory not triggering the memory loop bug.

 • 9/13 Added check for unfinished sentences for each response.

 • 9/13 Worked on DB Sorting Methods